kendalldc/Mod2-Advice/README.md

 Need help in life?
+You're in the right place!

-This fortune cookie style advice app will supply all the advice you'll need.
+Everyone needs a fresh perspective on the problem we deal with.
+This fortune cookie style advice app will supply all the perspective you need.

+Users are able to get advice for them problems in one click.